-Making a referral to Medical Genetics is different to making a referral for genetic testing.
+Making a referral to the East Anglian Medical Genetics Service is different to ordering genetic testing.
 An assessment by Medical Genetics will require a formal referral to our service.
 For guidance on who is eligible for a Medical Genetics referral and how to refer, please see below.

-The Directory provides the eligibility criteria for genetic testing within NHS England.
-Our Medical Genetics service works alongside the East Genomics Laboratory Hub and their sampling and consent forms can be downloaded here.
+The National Genomic Test Directory (opens in a new tab) provides the eligibility criteria for genetic testing within NHS England.
+Sampling and consent forms can be downloaded here.

 Sending a sample for genetic testing will not result in an automatic referral to the Medical Genetics service.
 This will need to be made independently if required.